cnidaire/Master1_Internship/report.md

 quality-filtered reads.
 The error model is then used to correct errors in the reads, improving the sequence accuracy.

-In general, for the error plot, the frequency of the errors rate decreases as the quality score increases.
+In general, for the error plot, the frequency of the error rate decreases as the quality score increases.
 Then the analyst should check that the error frequency observed in the data fits the expected error rate predicted by the Q-score.